shashisadasivan/SSD365VSAddIn/README.md

-# Visual studio add for dynamics 365 finance and operations
+# Visual studio add-in for dynamics 365 finance and operations
 Extensions to enhance the development experience, mostly with just the mouse.
 These can only be done from the designer windows of the source objects